dtaht/rtod/README.md

 - You may need to clean up nohup.out or kill off processes manually.

 - You can easily melt a processor.
+Or: destroy your flash if you are keeping extensive logging on it.

 - You might end up with other system critical processes, like network manager or odhcpd, hung or spinning madly.